ascorbic/unpic/README.md

   useful for images that may come from an arbitrary source, such as a CMS.
 It is also useful for parsing URLs that may already have transforms applied, because most CDN SDKs will not parse these URLs correctly.
-- **Can you add support for CDN X?** If it supports a URL API then yes, please open an issue or PR.
+- **Can you add support for CDN X?** If it supports a URL API and doesn't require signed URLs then yes, please open an issue or PR.
 - **Can you add my domain to CDN X?** If you provide a service where end-users use your URLs then probably.
 Examples may be image providers such as Unsplash, or CMSs.
 If it is just your own site then probably not.
 You can manually